Primary Education and Teaching Studies with Foundation Year BA (Hons)

 Modules

 • From Piaget to Vygotsky, theorists over time have developed different perceptions of child development.
 In this module, you will explore the evolution of teaching and learning methods in line with postmodern theorists and modern-day practices.
-Exploring collaborative teaching and play-based learning, you have the opportunity to critically reflect on how these methods impact educational development in a primary school setting.
+Exploring collaborative teaching and play-based learning, you can critically reflect on how these methods impact educational development in a primary school setting.

 Compulsory